Hiwonder-docs/Jetson-Orin-Nano/source/docs/10_ROS2_Basic_Lesson.md

 class MinimalParam(Node):   # Define the MinimalParam class inhering from the Node class
 	def __init__(self):
-		super().__init__('minimal_param_node')   # Call the constructor of the parent class to initialize the node. self.declare_parameter('my_parameter', 'hiwonder')   # Declare a parameter named “my_parameter” and set its default value to “hiwonder” .
+		super().__init__('minimal_param_node')   # Call the constructor of the parent class to initialize the node. self.declare_parameter('my_parameter', 'hiwonder')   # Declare a parameter named "my_parameter" and set its default value to "hiwonder" .

 		self.timer = self.create_timer(1, self.timer_callback)    # Create a time, set the callback function as timer_callback, with an interval of 1 second.